-- Display a brief message describing what input the program expects and what it computes. - Individually prompt and extract (in the following order) values for the load limit, structural corrosion, support erosion, and surface degradation. - Display extracted values along with text that describes them. - Using the problem specification determine whether the bridge should be closed.
+- Display a brief message describing what input the program expects and what it computes. - Individually prompt and extract in this order values for the load limit, structural corrosion, support erosion, and surface degradation. - Display extracted values along with text that describes them. - Using the problem specification determine whether the bridge should be closed.
 If so, indicate this fact and why.
 Otherwise, display the new load limit.